ever-mira/trippy-build/getting-started.md

 This page explains how to set up the development environment.

 ## Prerequisites
-A new version of Node:
+Install a new version of Node:

 https://nodejs.org/